fuzyll/libctf/README.md

 useful features are provided as compile-time defines.
 You are, however, free to do as you wish.

-#### Question 2: What about support for languages like C#, Python, and Ruby? ####
+#### Question 3: Do you plan to support languages like C#, Python, and Ruby? ####

+I currently have no plans to support extra languages.
 There's probably some merit in supporting bytecode-y languages.
-Truth be told, though, they might actually work fine already.
+Truth be told, they might actually work fine already.
 I've just never tested them.

 * For C#, try compiling libctf as a shared object (see above) and use DllImport
 * For Python, try ctypes
 * For Ruby, try FFI

+Please let me know if you do actually try this out!

 ## Roadmap ##